TempeHS/2024IST_Shafeen.C_Debt_Deception_The_Nightly_Hustle/README.md

 https://github.com/user-attachments/assets/0352a423-8671-4f86-b733-dcdaaf503fbe

 # What I made
 My game was fairly close to what I intended to make though unfortunately I was unable to make a selectable character option, a fake website.
-But was able to create a power laser beam that can only be used through a question and a very similar level which is like  Subway Surfers with coin collectibles to beat the game and many obstacle courses through the levels.\
+But was able to create a power laser beam that can only be used through a question and a very similar level which is like  Subway Surfers with coin collectibles to beat the game and many obstacle courses through the levels.

 # Objective
 The objective of the game is to answer the financial literacy quiz correctly to kill the zombies which contrasts with debt.
-In the next level, your objective is to collect all coins for the door to open to win.
+In the next level, your objective is to collect all coins for the door to open to win the game.

 # Scripts
 [All Scripts](https://github.com/TempeHS/2024IST_Shafeen.C_Debt_Deception/tree/main/My%20project%20(1)/Assets/Scripts)